-Inno-vision!
-Innovation plus vision are at the core of the Art and Design experience.
-Our focus in the Art Department is developing the creative and emotional intelligence needed to confront today's global and business challenges.
-The course sequence is designed to provide students with the opportunities to build a portfolio of individual expression.
+Our focus in the Art Department is developing the creative and emotional intelligence needed to develop human connections and a strong sense of self, critical in confronting today's global challenges.
+The course sequence is designed to provide students with the opportunities to build a portfolio of individual expression, focusing on personal inquiry and exploration.